ldstep/ldstepweblog/src/notes.md

 ---

+June 9, 2026, at 10:10:27 AM

+A few bloggers I follow write about using Emacs.
+That makes me Emacs curious, but I've never taken the dive — although I have watched a few beginner videos.
+After watching, I come away thinking it's just too fucking confusing.
+Sure, it might be a good way to exercise my brain.
+But I don't see myself doing it.

+---

 June 6, 2026, at 11:03:27 AM

 I'm experimenting with Google's [AI Edge Gallery](https://developers.google.com/edge/gallery) and [AI Edge Eloquent](https://developers.google.com/edge/eloquent) to assess their utility.
 Both are running on my iPhone for now.